Nueva Esparta: Ethnography

-The native inhabitants of Nueva Esparta State were indigenous people of the Guaiquerí nation, who called the current island of Margarita Paraguachoa ("place where there are fish in abundance").
+The native inhabitants of Nueva Esparta State were indigenous people of the Waikeri nation, who called the current island of Margarita Paraguachoa ("place where there are fish in abundance").
 They were fishermen and farmers, and made canoes, hammocks, bows, arrows, wooden mortars, bamboo tubes to extract palm oil, and clay utensils.
-Grouped in nomadic tribes ruled by chiefs, firm believers of the eventual advent of a demigod of the color of the sun, the guaiqueríes provided a friendly reception to the conquerors who arrived at the islands, so they were favored by Spain with the status of free vassals.
+Grouped in nomadic tribes ruled by chiefs, firm believers of the eventual advent of a demigod of the color of the sun, the Waikeri provided a friendly reception to the conquerors who arrived at the islands, so they were favored by Spain with the status of free vassals.